matwilso/boxLCD/README.md

-In the best case, this is used to develop methods that end up becoming useful for learning models of the real world.
 Operating on high-res images from robots in the real world is expensive.
-So here then we aim to create the closest possible analog to the problems we will face in the future while keeping it extremely tractable.
+So here then we aim to create the closest possible aGnalog to the problems we will face in the future while keeping it extremely tractable.